quanqinle/quanqinle.github.io/source/resume/en.md

 Beibei is an e-commerce company focusing on the field of mother and baby, only sells goods through its apps.

 - Responsible for Android/iPhone app performance testing, lead a team of 3 people.
 Promote activity of Android APP performance optimization, work with development team, reduce frame drops greatly which was well received by the company
-- In order to make the performance test steps stable and repeatable, I developed [a UI automation test framework for Web/Android/iOS/H5](https://github.com/quanqinle/WebAndAppUITesting), and used it to write automated test steps and complete performance data collection.
+- In order to make the performance test steps stable and repeatable, developed [a UI automation test framework for Web/Android/iOS/H5](https://github.com/quanqinle/WebAndAppUITesting), and used it to write automated test steps and complete performance data collection.

 (Selenium, Appium, Jenkins)